How to winterize hostas in 6 super simple steps

-Learn how to winterize hostas to give them the best start next spring
+Discover the steps to overwintering hostas, and give them the best start next spring

-If you're wondering how to winterize hostas, then you'll be glad to know that there aren't many steps required.
-While hostas aren't one of the best winter flowers to plant, they are a favorite of spring and summer gardens.
+If you're wondering how to winterize hostas, then you'll be glad to know there aren't too many steps required.
+Hostas are hardy perennials, and a favorite of spring and summer gardens.

-Hostas are fully hardy, so in most parts of the country, don't need any additional steps to help them survive the winter.
+Hostas, commonly referred to as plantain lily, are fully hardy, so in many parts of the country they don't need any additional steps to help them survive the winter.
 Whether grown in the ground or as part of container garden ideas they can be left outside.
+They will naturally die back in the fall and re-appear the following spring.

-However, just as when winterizing dahliasoverwintering begonias, and winterizing hydrangeas, there are some things you can do to help your hostas get a head start in spring.
+However, when you begin to overwinter your garden, just as when winterizing dahlias and other perennials, there are some things you can do to help your hostas get a head start in spring.

 Hostas in a fall garden